Best anchovies taste test

 We put branded products to the test so you know the ones to look out for.
 This month, we tried a range of anchovy brands to see which came out on top.

 Looking for the best anchovies to buy?
 Read on to find the results of our anchovies taste test.
 Looking for anchovy recipes?
-Try our best anchovy recipes.
+Try our best anchovy recipes, then check out our best tinned fish recipes and our podcast on the 10 things you need to know about tinned fish.

 All about anchovies